We are affiliated with https://allstarseniorbenefits.com

 Respecting the Dead

 One of the most common misconceptions regarding cremation is that this treatment of a body is not respectful.
 In reality, however, many people view cremation as the ultimate way to respect your loved one, as all bodies eventually return to the ground from which they came.
-Moreover, few people are aware that there are laws which prevent mixing the ashes of different people.
+Moreover, few people are aware that there are laws that prevent mixing the ashes of different people.
 These laws prevent any part of one’s remains from getting mixed with another person’s remains.
 They also ensure that each cremation is treated with a modicum of respect and reverence.

 Cremation affords families the opportunity to dispose of their loved one’s ashes in a place that he or she would appreciate, rather than forcing them to be buried in a cemetery.
 Many people prefer cremation for just this reason, as they enjoy the idea of having their ashes scattered in a place that they love.
 But no matter what the reason for cremation is, it’s important to realize that cremations are done by professionals who adhere to strict professional and ethical guidelines and that the cremation process is done in an extremely appropriate manner.